oemof/tespy/doc/tespy_modules/networks.rst

  * Check, wheather the fluid properties of pure fluids are within the available ranges of CoolProp and readjust the values if not.

-The next two steps are applied, if the user did not specify an init_path and the iteration count is lower than 3, thus in the first three iteration steps of the algorithm only.
+The next two steps are applied, if the user did not specify an :code:`init_path` and the iteration count is lower than 3, thus in the first three iteration steps of the algorithm only.
 In other cases this convergence check is skipped.

  * Fox mixtures: check, if the fluid properties (pressure, enthalpy and temperature) are within the user specified boundaries (:code:`p_range, h_range, T_range`) and if not, cut off higher/lower values.
- * Check the fluid properties of the connections based on the components they are connecting.E. g. check if the pressure at the outlet of a turbine is lower than the pressure at the inlet or if the flue gas composition at a combustion chamber's outlet is within the range of a "typical" flue gas composition.
+ * Check the fluid properties of the connections based on the components they are connecting.
+E. g. check if the pressure at the outlet of a turbine is lower than the pressure at the inlet or if the flue gas composition at a combustion chamber's outlet is within the range of a "typical" flue gas composition.
 If there are any violations, the corresponding variables are